 How beautiful she has only added some extras to the growing smile on Anna’s face.

 “Hello there, fox demon.
 Can I ask what brings you this far from home?”

 The redhead’s words drew the eyes of the two suit-wearing men that had ignored her earlier and she happily received their anger with a smirk.
 No one answered though, and it somewhat puzzled the girl.

-“Silence treatment is so borin'...
-Yer sure that a mighty six-tailed monster like ya can let a random gal talk like this?”
+“Silence treatment's so borin'...
+Yer sure that a mighty five-tailed monster like ya can let a random gal talk like this?”
 Anna continued in search for a reaction and, although faint, felt that there was something there.
-“Or maybe yer one of those old hags that got tails the old way.
+“Or maybe yer one of those old hags who got tails the old way.
 So dusty and old you can’t be bothered at all… Yer a member of the sandiest council then?
 I would be merciful enough to help ya with that before a li'l purifyin'...”

 One of the men threw his chair away and almost charged at the red-haired girl, but his companion managed to hold him in place as if he was waiting for it already.
 Annabeth's eyes stood on the fox girl as it was happening though, and she could feel by her quivering lips that she only needed a little more pushing.

 “Bottlin' up anger, ay?
 Yer that scared of a human?
 Now that’s funny… It explains why y'walk around with two useless pieces of cursed shit.”
 She snickered at the two bodyguards, not losing the reaction from the princess-like girl to some of her words.
 “What if I got 'em a real fight…?”